-However, tests that rely on external API (application protocol interface), network connections, user input, threading and other external dependencies must be mocked.
-For example, If the network connection suddenly becomes disconnected, the code will subsequently fail.
-A well established solution is to implement a mock in place of the actual network connection, such that the tests can continue passing.
+However, tests that rely on an external application protocol interface (API), network connections, user input, threading, or other external dependency must be mocked.
 Mocking has shown itself to be a proven and effective technique and is a widely adopted practice [3].
+For example, if the network connection suddenly becomes disconnected, the code will subsequently fail.
+A well-established solution is to implement a mock in place of the actual network connection, so that the tests can continue passing.

-Apperntly, the definition of the term “unit test” is neither clear nor precise.
-Most of the literature consider the structural aspect of the term – e.g., atomic, isolationand connect the action to an X-unit testing infrastructure.
-About quarter of the sources defines “unit testing” more loosely and display a higher level of abstraction that does not restrict the definition and which allows an integrative portion of the program to be included in the unit being tested.
+Apparently, the definition of the term “unit test” is neither clear nor precise.
+Most of the literature considers the structural aspect of the term – e.g., atomic, isolated, and connecting the action to an X-unit testing infrastructure.
+About a quarter of the sources define the term more loosely and display a higher level of abstraction that does not restrict the definition and which allows an integrative portion of the program to be included in the unit being tested.

-In a view of the growing importance of the role of the unit testing level, Chassidim et al., [3] recommend that the two levels of testing should be destinguished in the early stages of software development:
+In light of the growing importance of the role of the level of unit testing, Chassidim et al., [3] recommend that two levels of testing be distinguished in the early stages of software development:

-Unit testing – This is the process of testing an isolated, atomic and code-related portion of the software (a unit).
-It is obvious that the right candidates to perform this activity are the developers themselves.
+Unit testing – This is the process of testing the isolated, atomic, and code-related portion of the software (a unit).
+The best candidates to perform this activity are the developers themselves.

-Component testing – This is the testing of a functional and larger portion of the program (a component). claiming that another set of skills and another kind of knowledge are needed to perform this portion of the work.
+Component testing – This is the testing of a functional and larger portion of the program (a component).
+Another set of skills and another kind of knowledge are needed to perform this portion of the work.

-It is vital to seperate between the two aspects and to allocate the best resources for each assignment, or, alternatively, to train the developers and provide them with new skills and knowledge so that they can perform these two categories of testing.
-As recommended for the two aspects of testing be separated in the early stages of software development [3], to destingwish between a clasical definition of unit testing and a mixed one.
-The current study aims to explore common definitions, processes and unsolved issues related to unit testing and related activities in continious real-world environments .
+It is vital to seperate the two aspects and to allocate the best resources for each assignment or, alternatively, to train the developers to distinguish between a classical definition of unit testing and a mixed one and to provide them with new skills and knowledge, so that they can perform these two categories of testing separately in the early stages of software development [3].
+The current study aims to explore common definitions, processes, and unsolved issues related to unit testing and its related activities in continious real-world environments .

 Continuous Integration (CI) and test automation